NotAShelf/notashelf.dev/apps/notashelf.dev/posts/on-editors-and-things.md

 I do a lot of, well, editing on my computer.
-This is sometimes for academic essays that I have to write myself, or sometimes academic essays that I have to proofread but it usually involves me sitting in front of a computer screen for hours on end and simply type away.
+This is sometimes for academic essays that I have to write myself, or sometimes academic essays that I have to proofread, but it usually involves me sitting in front of a computer screen for hours on end and simply typing away.
 Thanks to the relative leniency of my department, I have been able to use LaTeX in the past and more recently I have been enjoying [Typst](https://typst.app).
 Much of this editing, regardless of the framework, involves an editor.
-While it would be all too simple to use something like LibreOffice, I rarely find myself opening `.docx` files to edit an essay, and it's even less rare of an occurrence for me to be writing in one.
+While it would be all too simple to use something like LibreOffice, I rarely find myself opening `.docx` files to edit an essay, and it's even rarer for me to be writing in one.
 What I use for most of my editing is, of course, my trusty Neovim setup.

 Neovim holds an interesting place in my tool belt.
-I have switched off VSCode--the editor I have started with-- due to its annoyingly high RAM usage and power draw on my laptop, which made it less than ideal for when I could not easily find a place to plug my charger.
-Around the same time I was learning about Linux (and customizing the hell out of my Arch Linux setup) so it eventually lead to me checking out Neovim.
+I switched off VSCode—the editor I started with—due to its annoyingly high RAM usage and power draw on my laptop, which made it less than ideal for when I could not easily find a place to plug my charger.
+Around the same time I was learning about Linux (and customizing the hell out of my Arch Linux setup), so it eventually led to me checking out Neovim.
 It was something reminiscent of love at first sight.
-It was all snappy and intuitive and simple, I could not have asked for a better editor.
+It was all snappy and intuitive and simple; I could not have asked for a better editor.
 Neovim _was_ what I was looking for.

 Over time I began adding plugins, usually to add features that I was missing from VSCode.
 LSPs and debugger plugins quickly found their way into my configuration, and over time Neovim was not quite what it first was.
-It had become sluggish, and complex.
-Worse, it had become inconsistent with the number of plugins that all insist that their way of doings things is the correct one.
+It had become sluggish and complex.
+Worse, it had become inconsistent with the number of plugins that all insist that their way of doing things is the correct one.
 Around this time, I switched to NixOS and began thinking about setting up Neovim declaratively on my system. `programs.neovim` was not quite intuitive, and linking a `nvim` directory to `~/.config/nvim` felt less than ideal.
-This lead to _neovim-flake_.
+This led to _neovim-flake_.
 I cannot quite call it my creation, as I have soft-forked it from a project with the same name by Jordan Isaacs, but I had many different, conflicting ideas in mind.
 So much so, that it warranted the soft-fork to take